LarsSimL/Data-mining-Norwegian-real-estate-market/README.md

 Examples of potential and future uses of data gathered:

-* Yield map of the cities surveyed (yearly rental incom / total price
+* Yield map of the cities surveyed (yearly rental income / total price
 * Time from listing of rental or property to sold/rented as a measure of attractiveness
 * Proximity to certain areas, offices, parks etc. based on lon/lat.